zllovesuki/specter/README.md

 Key Consistency:
 - Inspiraion on join/leave KV correctness: [Atomic Data Access in Distributed Hash Tables](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.71.6111&rep=rep1&type=pdf)
 - Partial atomic ring maintenance implementation: [Atomic Ring Maintenance for Distributed Hash Table](https://www.diva-portal.org/smash/get/diva2:1041775/FULLTEXT01.pdf), full dissertation is available [here](https://www.diva-portal.org/smash/get/diva2:1041220/FULLTEXT01.pdf)
+    - We can see it in action in [concurrent_join.log](dev/concurrent_join.log) where the concurrent join attempt is blocked and asked to try again.
+    - This is a departure from the paper where it asks for a lock queue.